-- Microprocessor controlled -- This is very important for both stability and functionality. - User changeable settings -- Several controllers on the market set the dump level, and that's that! - Super High amp rating 440 amps, 10,000 watts! - Battery status LED Several controllers do not tell you what's going on This one does! - Push to test.
-Ever wonder if your controller & load are working OK? - Steel enclosure with multiple conduit openings. - Large terminal s - Very efficient power supply. - Versions 3.0 and greater now have reverse polarity protection. - Versions 3.0 and greater now have an extended diversion mode (EDM.) - Ability to divert the source from the batteries to the load, or dump both the batteries along with the source. - Can be used with both wind and solar (at the same time.)
+- Microprocessor controlled -- This is very important for both stability and functionality. - User changeable settings -- Several controllers on the market set the dump level, and that's that! - High amp rating 80 amps with the two installed relays. - Battery status LED Several controllers do not tell you what's going on This one does! - Push to test.
+Ever wonder if your controller & load are working OK? - Weather tight Steel enclosure with two conduit openings. - Large terminal blocks that can handle up to # 6 wire. - Very efficient and cool running switching power supply. - Versions 3.0 and greater now have reverse polarity protection. - Versions 3.0 and greater now have an extended diversion mode (EDM.) - Ability to divert the source from the batteries to the load, or dump both the batteries along with the source. - Can be used with both wind and solar (at the same time.)